liamoconnor87/VisitGotham/README.md

 Technologies Used
 =================

->- [HTML](https://html.com) The project uses HTML to create the pages of the website.
+>- [HTML](https://html.com) - The project uses HTML to create the pages of the website.
->- [CSS](https://www.w3.org/Style/CSS) The project uses CSS to style the websites pages.
+>- [CSS](https://www.w3.org/Style/CSS) - The project uses CSS to style the websites pages.
->- [Fontawesome](https://fontawesome.com) The project uses some icons from this Library to style some of the website.
+>- [Fontawesome](https://fontawesome.com) - The project uses some icons from this Library to style some of the website.
->- [Bootstrap](https://getbootstrap.com) The project uses this framework to create a Modal that previews a map of Gotham City.
+>- [Bootstrap](https://getbootstrap.com) - The project uses this framework to create a Modal that previews a map of Gotham City.
->- [JavaScript](https://www.javascript.com) The project uses some JavaScript through the Bootstrap framework to create the Modal that previews a map of Gotham City.
+>- [JavaScript](https://www.javascript.com) - The project uses some JavaScript through the Bootstrap framework to create the Modal that previews a map of Gotham City.
->- [Git](https://git-scm.com) The project uses to Git to push the project on to the Github repository.
+>- [Git](https://git-scm.com) - The project uses to Git to push the project on to the Github repository.
->- [Github](https://github.com) The project uses Github repository to store the website.
+>- [Github](https://github.com) - The project uses Github repository to store the website.
->- [Github Pages](https://pages.github.com) The project uses Github pages to host the website.
+>- [Github Pages](https://pages.github.com) - The project uses Github pages to host the website.
->- [Gitpod](https://gitpod.io) The project uses Gitpod IDE to facilitate building the website.
+>- [Gitpod](https://gitpod.io) - The project uses Gitpod IDE to facilitate building the website.
->- [W3Schools](https://www.w3schools.com) The project used helpful tutorials to help build the website.
+>- [W3Schools](https://www.w3schools.com) - The project used helpful tutorials to help build the website.
->- [Validator](https://validator.w3.org) The project used this website to validate teh HTML and CSS code for the website.
+>- [Validator](https://validator.w3.org) - The project used this website to validate teh HTML and CSS code for the website.
+>- [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) - The project used this software to design the layouts of pages, logos of businesses and to crop and edit images used on the website.

 Testing